Security costs in ByWard Market rising at 'unsustainable rate' | CBC News

 "I'd like to make sure that there is some special constables from OC Transpo and bylaw, as well, going around on foot, taking care of our ByWard Market and ensuring it gets the love that it deserves because it is the crown jewel of the city."

-Mayor Mark Sutcliffe said safety continues to be a concern, and one that he's monitoring closely.
+Mayor Mark Sutcliffe said safety continues to be a concern, one that he's monitoring closely.

 "It's not a situation that's going to change overnight, but there's a lot of good people working on this right now and I think over time we are going to see the situation in the ByWard Market improve," he said.